 Influencer Marketing is growing every day and there is no wonder it can be beneficial for your company.
-You can reach thousands of your target group by collaborating with influencers that promotes your product.
+You can reach thousands of your target group by collaborating with influencers that promote your product.
 But how to choose the right one?
 And more importantly, how to spot a fake influencer?

 Calculate their engagement rate